-On Tuesday, June 5, 2018, iconic designer Kate Spade was found dead inside her Park Avenue apartment.
-Law enforcement officials announced the cause of death was an apparent suicide, and a note was found at the scene of the New York apartment.
+On Tuesday, June 5, 2018, iconic American fashion designer Kate Spade was found dead inside her Park Avenue apartment.
+Law enforcement officials announced the cause of death was an apparent suicide, and a note was found at the scene of the Manhattan apartment.
 While the deaths of public figures strike a chord across the country no matter the name, Spade’s death cuts especially deep when you consider that the fashion designer was only 55 years old with so much ahead of her.

-In memoriam of the fashion designer Kate Spade, we’ve pulled together five things you didn’t know about the woman who didn’t have a lick of design experience before imagining what would become her iconic handbag in the early 1990s (really).
+In memoriam of the fashion designer Kate Spade, we’ve pulled together five things you didn’t know about the woman who didn’t have a lick of design experience before imagining what would become her iconic handbags and totes in the early 1990s (really).

-Before the Kate Spade brand was synonymous with socialites everywhere, the designer known for statement earrings, shoulder bags, makeup bags, phone cases, and even smartly-designed diaper bags was simply Kate Brosnahan.
+Before the Kate Spade brand was synonymous with socialites everywhere, the designer known for statement earrings, shoulder bags, makeup bags, phone cases, eyewear, and even smartly-designed diaper bags was simply Katherine Noel Brosnahan.

-2. She had a Midwestern upbringing that led her to the big city.
+2. She had a Midwestern Upbringing that Led Her to New York

-She moved east and landed a job in the accessories department of Mademoiselle in Manhattan, New York.
+She moved east and landed a job in the accessories department of Mademoiselle magazine in New York City.
 She became the senior fashion editor/head of accessories, but her passion led her away from reporting on trends to actually creating them.
 She had no design experience before creating what would become the signature shape of her bag, but she knew she wanted to break the mold of boring, lifeless black bags she saw on runways every season.